1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Learn more at NIDDK.gov

-Symptoms Drooling, choking, nasal leakage Food feels stuck, chest pain
+Symptoms Drooling, choking, nasal leakage Food keeps getting stuck, chest pain

 Tests Used Swallow study, neuro exam Barium X-ray, endoscopy, manometry